World Bank warns of debt crisis for developing nations | DW | 15.02.2022

 Developing economies were hit hardest by the global economic recession brought by the pandemic.
 A looming debt crisis could make things much worse, according to a new report.

-Some of the world's poorest nations face a serious debt crisis which will greatly complicate efforts to recover from the recession wrought by the COVID-19 pandemic.
+Some of the world's poorest nations face a serious debt crisis which will greatly complicate efforts to recover from the recession caused by the COVID-19 pandemic.

 More than 70 low-income nations are facing extra debt repayments of almost $11 billion (€9.7 billion) this year, an increase of 45% from 2020 after a sharp rise in borrowing last year.